 Windows 10, like its predecessors, offers multiple ways to access shut down, restart, hibernate and sleep options in Windows 10.
 You can access shut down options by clicking power button in the Start menu, or right-clicking on the Start menu and then clicking Shut down or sign out, or simultaneously pressing Alt + F4 keys after minimizing running programs.

-A large chunk of PC users running Windows 10 prefer accessing shut down options by navigating to the Start menu.
+A large chunk of PC users running Windows 10 prefers accessing shut down options by navigating to the Start menu.
 If the Start menu is not opening for some reason, one can always right-click on the Start button to access these shut down option.
-While most users prefer using these built-in options to access shut down options, there are users who prefer having shut down, restart, hibernate, sleep and sign out options on the desktop for easy access.
+While most users prefer using these built-in options to access shut down options, some users prefer having shut down, restart, hibernate, sleep, and sign out options on the desktop for easy access.

 Create shut down, hibernate, restart, and sleep shortcuts on Windows 10 desktop

 If you also prefer having shut down, restart, hibernate, sleep, and sign out options on the desktop, you can do so by following given below directions.

 Step 1: Right-click on the empty area of the desktop, click New and then click Shortcut to open Create shortcut wizard.

 Step 2: On the home screen of Create Shortcut wizard, type the following commands shut down, restart, hibernate, sleep and sign out Windows 10.
 After entering a command, click the Next button.

 shutdown -r -t 0

 Logoff: shutdown -l -t 0